Best Machine Learning Frameworks & Tools [with Real Life Examples]

-Mobile devices, including mobile phones and tablets now have the ability to run software that can learn & react in real-time.
-This is probably why today we get to experience some of the most brilliant mobile apps.
-But before we get into that, let’s begin by understanding what Machine Learning is?
+This technology enables mobile devices, including mobile phones and tablets to run software that can learn & react in real-time.
+This is one of the reasons that today we get brilliant user experience with some mobile apps.
+But before we get into that, let’s begin by understanding what Machine Learning is.

 What is Machine Learning?